 In this case, we have one continuous variable (

-and two discrete (
+and two discrete variables (

-For this plot, we could use
+To plot this, we could use

 Do you see differences in systolic blood pressure between the sexes?
 Between diabetics and non-diabetics?

 Question: How does BMI relate to systolic blood pressure